kubevirt/user-guide/docs/operations/hotplug_volumes.md

 ## Live Migration
 Currently Live Migration is enabled for any VMI that has volumes hotplugged into it.
-!!!
-Warning However there is a known issue that the migration may fail for VMIs with hotplugged block volumes if the target node uses CPU manager with static policy and `runc` prior to version `v1.0.0`.
+> *NOTE* However there is a known issue that the migration may fail for VMIs with hotplugged block volumes if the target node uses CPU manager with static policy and `runc` prior to version `v1.0.0`.